 How do you spend the money that’s donated to FOBP?

-We help design and produce educational materials about invasive plants
+- We help design and produce educational materials about invasive plants and natural resource preservation.

 To learn more about how we spend donations, review the summary of our latest financial report.

 Some highlights of our major accomplishments and community involvement include:

 - FOBP is providing its 5th year of weekly trash removal in Lower Bidwell Park from Lost Park and Annie’s Glenn to the One-Mile dam.
 FOBP supporters raised over $5,000 in August 2017 and the Chico Community Grant program under the auspices of the North Valley Community Foundation matched an additional $2,300.

 - FOBP continues to monitor conditions at the Peregrine Point Disc Golf Course and to advocate for the preservation of the natural resources (CEQA-identified Butte County Checker Bloom, Bidwell’s Knotweed, Blue Oaks and wild flower fields), rehabilitation of the land and maintenance to protect resources.
 Our members attend Bidwell Park and Playground Commission and City Council meetings.

 - Our extensive website at friendsofbidwellpark.org contains a calendar of volunteer opportunities, Park events and Park-related City meetings.
 We have maps and articles pertaining to the history and natural resources of Bidwell Park, including a sortable comprehensive plant list.

 - Our amazing volunteers have donated over 16,000 hours working in Bidwell Park since we started in 2003.
 We are committed to holding volunteer activities with a focus on of invasive plant management and propagation of native plants.
 Check our website calendar, FOBP volunteer dates will start up in September.